-Although brightly colored, the sky-blue Cerulean Warbler is not easy to spot: It nests high in the forest canopy, where it can often be detected only by its rapid, buzzy song.
+Although brightly colored, the sky-blue Cerulean Warbler is not easy to spot.
+It nests high in the forest canopy, where it can often be detected only by its buzzy song.

-Unfortunately, the Cerulean Warbler has become even harder to find.
-Its population has declined by about 70 percent in the past 40 years, making it one of North America’s most threatened migrant songbirds.
-The greatest threats are habitat destruction and fragmentation on both breeding and wintering grounds due to logging, mountaintop mining, and agricultural development.
+Recently, the Cerulean Warbler has become even harder to find.
+Its population has declined by about 70 percent in the past 40 years, making it one of North America's most threatened migratory songbirds.
+More resources are needed to reverse this alarming trend.

 The Cerulean Warbler breeds in mature deciduous forests of the eastern and central United States and Canada.
 In winter, its home is the Andes, from Venezuela south to Bolivia.